Toogimbie Indigenous Protected Area

 Overall revegetation works are another major IPA activity.
 In 2005 alone, 2.5 kilograms of local seed was collected, 8,500 seedlings were planted, 8,000 clay seed balls distributed and 4,000 plants propagated.
 The Tribal Council has also erected bird hides in the wetlands, and constructed a bush tucker garden to improve community access to native foods and medicinal plants.

-Toogimbie IPA is managed in line with World Conservation Union Category IV - Habitat/Species Management Area: Protected Area managed mainly for conservation through management intervention.
+Toogimbie IPA is managed in line with International Union for Conservation of Nature Category IV - Habitat/Species Management Area: Protected Area managed mainly for conservation through management intervention.